 Classical ensembles ranging from solo to orchestra, and everything in between.

-Jazz ensembles ranging from small combos and soloists playing standards to 10-piece contemporary jazz orchestras and standard big bands.
+Jazz ensembles ranging from small combos and soloists to jazz orchestras and big bands.

 Studio and commercial genres ranging from singer-songwriter pop and indie rock to heavy rock.